Jian Yong: Life

-Jian Yong was from Zhuo Commandery (涿郡), which is in present-day Zhuozhou, Hebei.
+Jian Yong was born in Zhuo Commandery (涿郡), which is in present-day Zhuozhou, Hebei.
 His original family name was Geng (耿), but in his native You Province (Zhuo Commandery was in You Province), Geng had the same pronunciation as Jian, so he changed his family name to Jian.
-Him and Liu Bei were friends since childhood and later he became one of Liu Bei's subordinates.
-When Liu Bei was taking shelter in Jing Province in the 3rd century, Jian Yong, along with Mi Zhu and Sun Qian, served as Assistant Officers of the Household (從事中郎) under Liu Bei.
-They usually served as messengers or emissaries for their lord.
+He was a childhood friend of Liu Bei and later he became one of his subordinates following him on his travels.
+When Liu Bei was taking shelter in Jing Province, Jian Yong, along with Mi Zhu and Sun Qian, served as Assistant Officer of the Household (從事中郎) under him.
+They acted as his political activists outside of usually being sent as messengers or emissaries for their lord.

 In 211, when Liu Bei entered Yi Province (covering present-day Sichuan and Chongqing) under the pretext of helping its governor Liu Zhang defend his jurisdiction against a rival warlord Zhang Lu, he sent Jian Yong as an emissary to meet Liu Zhang.
-Liu Zhang favoured Jian Yong.
+Liu Zhang greatly favoured Jian Yong.
 Later, when war broke out between Liu Bei and Liu Zhang, and Liu Bei had gained the upper hand against his rival and had besieged Yi Province's capital Chengdu, Jian Yong was sent to persuade Liu Zhang to give up resistance.
 Liu Zhang agreed, and, with Jian Yong by his side, he rode out of the city in a chariot to surrender.
 After occupying Yi Province and setting up his new base in Chengdu in 214, Liu Bei promoted Jian Yong to the position of General of Illustrious Virtue (昭德將軍).